About the Electric Utility

-This division has grown to over 120 Mega Watts of peak power usage with 6 substations serving over 12,000 residential and commercial customers.
-The substations receive power from suppliers like Exelon (ComEd) and the Illinois Municipal Electric Association (IMEA) at 34,500 volts and transforms it to the City's primary distribution voltage of 12,470 volts for distribution to step-down transformers supplying customer meters.
+This Electric Utility has grown to serve over 15,500 customers with an all time peak of 130 megawatts.
+The City has a long term power purchase agreement with the Illinois Municipal Electric Association (IMEA) that is in force until 2035.
+ComEd delivers power at 34,500 volts to the City's 9 substations the City then transforms it to our primary distribution voltage of 12,470 volts for distribution to step-down transformers supplying customer meters.

 The Electric Utility is staffed by full- and part-time employees in several operation groups that provide specialized services, including:

 - An electric administration staff that handles the administrative functions such as personnel, budgeting, power purchases, rate design, interdepartmental cooperation, city wide goal setting and participation on city committees.